AM311/Cybersecurity_Report/home.md

 	![Accounts details](https://github.com/AM311/Cybersecurity_Report/blob/main/img/accountsLDAP.png?raw=true)

-	All these information could be useful later.

  3. **List accounts which do not require Kerberos pre-authentication**:
 As first attempt, we ask the DomainController to list all the accounts that can authenticate via Kerberos without pre-authentication: hopefully, we will find a `DomainAdmins` account.

-	For doing this, we run a predefined LDAP query to the DC from our legitimate account, using the following command:
+	For doing so, we run a predefined LDAP query to the DC from our legitimate account, using the following command:

     `impacket-GetNPUsers -dc-ip 10.0.2.200 cybersec.units.it/DomainUser:User00!`

-    As shown below, there are two domain accounts that soddisfy the requests.
+    There are two domain accounts that soddisfy the requests:

 	![Accounts that does not require pre-auth](https://github.com/AM311/Cybersecurity_Report/blob/main/img/noKerbPreAuth.png?raw=true)

-	We will focus our efforts on `DNSoperator` since, as we have seen, it can login to the **DNS/File Server** and joins the `DnsAdmins` group, whose members have write rights on the network shared folder.
+	We will focus our efforts on `DNSoperator` since, as seen, it can login to `SERVERDNS` and joins the `DnsAdmins` group, whose members have write rights on the network shared folder.

  4. **Ask for a TGT:**
 We now ask the DC to generate a **TGT** for each of the previous accounts and we format them so they are ready to be cracked using *John the Ripper*: